For every minute you are angry you lose sixty seconds of happiness. – Ralph Waldo Emerson

 What else could all this mean?

-Some of these questions seem a little strange, however they will help you understand that there is more then one way to interpret a situation, and there is also certainly more then one way to respond to a situation.
+Some of these questions seem a little strange, however, they will help you understand that there is more than one way to interpret a situation, and there is also certainly more than one way to respond to a situation.

 Communicate Your Needs Appropriately